AlexAdrian-Hamazaki/Connect4RL/README.md

 In the second curriculum (can be found as lesson2.yml).
 I trained the model to play against itself (50,000 games)

-The model performed very well in evaluation
+The model performed very well in evaluation (playing against randomly playing opponent)

 ![lesson1](lesson2_training.png)